 AVAILABILITY: Intern positions may be open for 12 to 16 weeks in duration (depending on school requirements) on a year-round basis.
 Best time for internship is June-September when more events occur.
 (Note: There is no requirement to join the Coast Guard, these are civilian positions).

-TO APPLY: Application deadline is 1 March for summer semester internships, and at least 45 days in advance for other semesters.
+TO APPLY: The deadline to apply is 4 months prior to start date of the internship.
 Planning ahead is most important especially if we need to establish an affiliation agreement with your university.
 Send your resume with cover letter (include locations of interest and desired semester on cover), official transcripts, and letter of recommendation to:

 US Coast Guard